AstraZeneca/chemicalx/docs/source/notes/tutorial.rst

 Tutorial
 ========

-In this lighweight tutorial we will overview an oncology use case.
+In this lightweight tutorial, we will overview an oncology use case.
 The same use case is discussed in detail in the ChemicalX design paper that accompanies the library.
 We recommend reading the design paper with the tutorial -- it can deepen the understanding of the users